 Practice 1: The Planning Game.
 Business and technical people work together to make basic and critical project decisions.
 What are the important release dates?
-How much time will a feature need?
-What's the scope of the project! and which features are truly the most important?
+How much time will a feature need? important?

 The work is divided into "stories", essentially the smallest useful elements of the final system.
 Negotiations between business and technical people result in a set of stories that forms a release; though each release is much smaller than the entire project.